 Squarespace’s results are ok.
 While all their templates are responsive and mobile-ready, the page speed tests aren’t looking spectacular, and they are borderline punishing when it comes to mobile devices.
 It is worth noting at this point that all their servers are based in the US, which could slow things down if you are mainly dealing with visitors from other geographic areas.

 With WordPress, the speed depends on which website host you go for.
-Most providers will be pretty transparent about uptime, and in fact, you can even check if your hosting company has a legal agreement with a guaranteed uptime.
+Make sure you check out our uptime and speed analysis before committing to a WordPress host.
 After that, you can also tweak your template to increase speed and responsiveness, either manually or using those ever-useful plugins to compress images and leverage browser caching.

 Support: who will help me at 3 am?

 A big plus for Squarespace here.
 Every option they offer comes with dedicated personal email support and even a live chat.
 You’ll never feel alone with these guys, so if you need a helping hand during setup or when trying to upload pictures of your cat to your blog, you know who to turn to.